 - Children under 18 adopted by a Spanish national are considered Spanish by origin; if over 18, they may opt for nationality within two years of adoption under the 2007 reform of the Nationality Law.

-Requirements for the Spanish Citizenship through the Grandchildren Law
+Options for Spanish Citizenship After the Democratic Memory Law Ended

 Applying for Spanish citizenship by descent requires applicants to submit several official documents.
-Below is a list of some official documents you generally need to apply for Spanish citizenship by descent.
+Below is a list of some official documents you generally need to apply for Spanish ancestry citizenship.
 However, the Consular Office may request additional data or documents when necessary to evaluate the application.

 2. Birth certificate of the applicant: Must be original, literal, or a certified copy (no extracts), issued within the last 12 months, and apostilled.
 If not in Spanish, an official translation is required.